TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: repeat-element, use.
-A copy of the source code may be downloaded from https://github.com/jonschlinkert/repeat-element.git (repeat-element), https://github.com/jonschlinkert/use.git (use).
+The following software may be included in this product: repeat-element, shallow-clone, to-regex-range, use.
+A copy of the source code may be downloaded from https://github.com/jonschlinkert/repeat-element.git (repeat-element), https://github.com/jonschlinkert/shallow-clone.git (shallow-clone), https://github.com/micromatch/to-regex-range.git (to-regex-range), https://github.com/jonschlinkert/use.git (use).
 This software contains the following license and notice below:

 The MIT License (MIT)